The fastest way to tire a dog out

 Scenting and tracking nose games are an excellent way to provide that very important mental enrichment and mind stimulation that dogs truly need to be calm, well behaved and happy.
 When a puppy is born they are blind and deaf but their sense of smell is fully intact.
 The newborn puppy relies on this sense to decipher the world they have entered and it will continue to do so for their entire lives.

 The nose rules the brain and the portion of the dog’s brain that is dedicated to examining scents is 40 times larger than that of humans.
-Scientist estimate that the dog’s brain can identify smells 1000 to 10,000 times better than humans.
+Scientists estimate that the dog’s brain can identify smells 1000 to 10,000 times better than humans.
 You can combine this extremely powerful sense of smell and a dog’s natural desire to hunt with their love of toys, food, and exercise to play many games.

 You can have fun together, exercise your dog’s brain, and expend some of that pent-up energy all at the same time.
 Being a social animal, playing is very important in developing relationships and bonding.